Homepage > Education and Learning > Schools > Find a School > School Search

 We offer an “Open Door” policy at Gorsemoor, and class teachers are always willing to chat with parents/carers regarding the progress of the pupils in their class.
 This can be arranged through contacting the teacher directly or calling the office.
 We also hold Parents Evening sessions, where parents/carers are able to meet up with class teachers, either face-to-face, or remotely to discuss pupil progress.

 An initial discussion with your child's class teacher will be able to provide you with suggestions of ways in which you can support your child's learning.
 If your child has an Individual Learning plan, further guidance will be included within the plan.
-Mrs. Deeley, our Inclusion Lead, or a member of our Inclusion Team can also meet with parents/carers together with class teachers to further discuss how to support your child.
+Mrs. Porter, our Inclusion Lead, or a member of our Inclusion Team can also meet with parents/carers together with class teachers to further discuss how to support your child.

 If Outside Agencies are involved with your child, they will also suggest further strategies and resources which can be used to help your child.